Warm Glow, Scope and Parochialism: A Natural Field Experiment After the Climate Law Referendum

 Experimental Design

-The study is a natural field experiment conducted during an environmental organization’s first fundraising campaign following the approval of a new climate law through a climate referendum.
-Approximately 3,367 individuals from the organization’s contact list are randomly assigned to one of four treatment conditions in a two by two design.
-These conditions vary whether donations are described as fully anonymous or whether donors are given the option of having their donation publicly acknowledged, and whether the benefits of the climate law are framed as local or global.
-The public information contained here reflects only the high level features of the study design.
+The study is a natural field experiment conducted during an environmental organization’s first fundraising campaign following the public announcement of the approval of a climate law through a referendum.
+Approximately 3,543 individuals from the organization’s contact list are randomly assigned to one of four treatment conditions in a two-by-two design.
+These conditions vary the motivational appeal of the donation request, contrasting a warm-glow appeal emphasizing expressive participation and symbolic support with an instrumental appeal emphasizing the role of donations in supporting implementation of the law, and vary whether the benefits of the climate law are described in terms of local or global impact.

 Experimental Design Details